 Residence hallways must be kept clear of sports equipment, mattresses, chairs, boxes, shoes, etc.

 If you are leaving campus please let either a fellow student or dorm leadership know where you are going.
 This is important in case an emergency arises in which we need to contact you immediately, or there is a problem and we need to account for all residents.

-Extended leave forms may be requested from the Deans and filled out 2 or more days in advance, when students are planning to leave campus for the night or several nights.
-Extended leave forms are to be requested from the Deans, filled out, signed, and submitted to the Dean of Student Life with departure dependent on approval.
+Extended leave forms may be requested from the deans and filled out 2 or more days in advance, when students are planning to leave campus for the night or several nights.
+They are to be filled out, signed, and submitted to the dean of student life with departure dependent on approval.

 A weekend begins Friday after the last class or campus responsibility (whichever comes last) and ends Sunday at 11:00 p.m.
-If you are planning to leave NBC for the weekend or a brown block, be sure to fill out an extended leave form 2 days before you are planning to leave.
+If you are planning to leave NBC for the weekend, be sure to fill out an extended leave form 2 days before you are planning to leave.

-Extended leaves will not be granted during weekends of special events such as exams, conferences, three60five, seminars, tournaments, or other special campus events.
+Extended leaves will not be granted during weekends of special events such as exams, conferences, three60five/three60fiveJUNIOR, seminars, grad, or other special campus events.